4+1 accelerated master's program

 Application Timeline

 When should I apply?
-Ideally, one year before you finish your bachelor’s degree—this gives you two semesester to take graduate-level courses that count toward both degrees.
+Ideally, students should apply one year before completing their bachelor’s degree.
+Applying early gives you two semesters to take graduate-level courses that can count toward both your undergraduate and master’s degrees.

 Course Requirements for Double-Counting